 July 10, 2017

 When JBF Chefs Boot Camp for Policy and Change alum Michael Nelson said he had an idea for reducing food waste and making seafood more sustainable, we had to find out more.
 Turns out the executive chef of New Orleans seafood mecca GW Fins employs precise techniques to get more out of each fish, and transforms underutilized parts into undeniably delicious dishes.

-Can’t make it to the Big Easy?
-No problem: we asked Nelson to take us through three of his favorite techniques, step-by-step, so you can start using more of your fish at home.
+We asked Nelson to take us through three of his favorite techniques, step-by-step, so you can start using more of your fish at home.
+Below, you'll learn how to remove a fish's collar and belly, turn collars into "fin wings," and harvest delectable fish cheeks.
 Although buying a whole fish may be daunting, with a little time and effort you’ll end up saving money and getting far more than just the average store-bought fillet.

 How to Remove a Fish’s Collar and Belly

 One of the most important steps people can take towards seafood sustainability is to eat the whole fish.
 Typically fillets (a.k.a. the meat from the side of the fish excluding the backbone) only account for 25 percent to 45 percent of the animal, and there are many ways to enjoy overlooked and underutilized parts.
 One simple technique is to remove the collar and belly along with the fillet.
 The pieces have some of the tastiest meat and can easily increase the per-animal yield.
 I recommend this cut for fish over two pounds—for smaller fish, just cook them whole.
 Here is a quick tutorial on getting more out of your fish.